akhirdekar/ece-160/README.md

-# ECE160-Final-Project

-// Maze Game in C //
+# ECE 160: Final Project
+Created by [Sean Ridel] (https://github.com/SeanRidel); and [Abhijeet Khirdekar] (https://github.com/akhirdekar);

+__The Maze Game__

 Welcome to the Maze Game!
 This program will determine whether a user-inputted maze is solvable or not.
-If solvable, the program will trace out the quickest path from a given start to a given finish point.
+If solvable, the program will trace the quickest path from a given start to a given finish point.

 Input:
 The user will provide the dimensions of the maze (length and width = rows x columns), a description of the maze's interior using a grid of characters (0 for path space, anything else for wall space), and a start Point (S) and finish points (F) on the exterior walls (row x column).